ibm-cloud-docs/power-iaas/network-architecture-nrt.md

 ## Connect to on-premise
 {: #network-reference-architecture-onprem}

-In this deployment topology [Megaport](https://www.megaport.com/){:external} or IBM Cloud Connect is used to provide connectivity from your remote networks to your Power subnets.
+In this deployment topology [Megaport](https://www.megaport.com/){: external} or IBM Cloud Connect is used to provide connectivity from your remote networks to your Power subnets.

 ![Connect to on-premise](./images/network-connect-to-onprem.svg "Connect to on-premise"){: caption="Figure 1.
 Connect to on-premise" caption-side="bottom"}